Information and resources for reporting potholes and sinkholes in your area.Read More…

-A home's side sewer runs from the house to the mainline sewer in the street.
-Maintaining the sewer system is the City's responsibility.
-Maintaining the side sewer is the property owner's responsibility.
-It's important to keep roots or other obstructions from blocking a home's side sewer.
-For repairs to a side sewer backup, look under "Plumbing, Drains & Sewer Cleaning" in The Yellow Pages.
+It's important to keep roots or other obstructions from blocking a home's service line.
+For repairs to a service line backup, look under "Plumbing, Drains & Sewer Cleaning" online.

 - Turn off all power to eliminate electrical hazards.